-Appendices, which do not form part of the District Plan, include an inventory and evaluation of District properties (separate document), recommendations to help municipal staff in implementing the Plan, and a record of public consultation.
+Appendices, which do not form part of the District Plan, include an inventory and evaluation of District properties (separate document), recommendations to help municipal staff in implementing the Plan, including future changes to the City's heritage planning policies and procedures, and a record of public consultation.

-The Plan should be read as a whole.
-However, each section is a discrete document, and the policies and guidelines can be referred to individually.
+The Plan should be read as a whole, however, each section is a discrete document, and the guidelines can be referred to individually.
 So, for example, if you wish to find advice on what actions require a heritage permit, you can refer directly to that section.
-Similarly, if you seek advice on how best to undertake an alteration to a building, that section can be referred to directly.
+Similarly, if you seek advice on how best to undertake an alteration to a heritage building, that section can be referred to directly.
 Use the table of contents to find the section you need.